LibreCAD started as a project to build CAM capabilities into the community version of QCad for use with a Mechmate CNC router.

 If we don't have the binary installer you are looking for, you can try to build LibreCAD from source code.

-How this works for each platform can be read in our Wiki .
+How this works for each platform can be read in our manual .

-Or you can clone or fork our repository, what is recommend if you plan to contribute.
+Or you can clone or fork our repository, which is recommended if you plan to contribute.

 The LibreCAD team is a small group of dedicated people.
 Lots of things have been worked out, but plenty of bugs and features are still waiting to be solved.
 How can you help?
-We need people that are coders, writers, testers, translators.
+We need all the skills in the community as coders, writers, testers or translators.

-An open source community is a dynamic thing, people come and go as their private situation drive or stop them in contributing.
+An open source community is a dynamic thing; people come and go as their private situation drives or stops them contributing.

-So it will always help if you have existing resources we can use, know what other projects do in specific areas, or, most important, do what you do best and have fun doing it!
+So, it will always help if you have existing resources we can use, know what other projects do in specific areas, or, most importantly, do what you do best and have fun doing it!

 You don't have to sign a lifetime contract to contribute.
-If you apply one patch or more, garden the wiki or help others in the forum, our broad user base will appreciate your work.
+Whether you can help others in the forum, garden the wiki, or apply one or many patches, our broad user base will appreciate your work.

 Come join our community, and contribute in any way you like.

-If you are a developer, outstanding in C++, or a beginner we can use all the help.
+If you are an outstanding developer in C++ or a beginner we can use your help.

-With a bit of determination, the IRC channel, Zulip chat and the Libre-CAD-dev mailing list, we can help you getting started and making progress.
+With a bit of determination, the IRC channel, Zulip chat and the Libre-CAD-dev mailing list, we can help you get started and make progress.

 All you need is linked in download section and top links above.

-Developers are usually bad in making documentation, so if you like making documentation, great!
+Developers usually make bad documentation for users, so if you like making documentation, great!

-There have been extensive GUI changes in 2.1 series which need to be documented.
+There are continuous GUI changes in LibreCAD that need to be documented.

-As a non-profit, community driven open source project LibreCAD is dependent to have good relations to friends and sponsors.
+As a non-profit, community driven open source project LibreCAD is dependent on having good relationships with friends and sponsors.